-In 2006 I began studying acupuncture at Tri-State College of Acupuncture in NYC and 3 years later began my own practice, and in 2011 my husband and I moved back to Minneapolis to open Four Gates where we can work together and offer a wide range of therapeutic services.
+In 2006 I began studying acupuncture at Tri-State College of Acupuncture in NYC and 3 years later began my own practice.
+In 2011 my husband and I moved back to Minneapolis to open Four Gates where we work together and offer a wide range of therapeutic services.
 When I attended Tri-State we spent the majority of our clinical studies focusing on treating pain conditions, and treating pain has always been central to my practice.
-Yet each acupuncture treatment can be approached in an infinite number of ways, and I feel that the interesting part of my work is to discover which styles and approaches will give each patient the best results they are seeking.
+Yet each acupuncture treatment can be approached in an infinite number of ways, and I feel that the interesting part of my work is to discover which styles and approaches will allow each patient to not only feel the best short-term results, but also experience profound shifts that support a state of thriving health.
 My other favorite part about working in the field of Chinese Medicine is being able to share with others the wealth of information that it provides around maintaining health and wellness.
 Simple— and often easy— changes to our lifestyle can make a world of difference to how good we can feel.

 Read on if you are interested in the long version of my relationship to Chinese Medicine...